tkreyche/I75W-Raymarine-Autopilot/README.md

 ### Hardware
 The hardware is an off-the-shelf Pimoroni I75W board (RP2350) driving a LED Matrix Display.
 The display used here is a 64x64 2mm pitch LED Matrix (128x128mm).
 The 2mm pitch offers higher LED density and a compact package.
 These displays are widely available in different sizes.
 Pimoroni has a lot of info on their web site, as does Adafruit (who sells a different type of matrix driver).

-### Waterproofing
-The display is not waterproof and requires a case.
-Later, I'll add documentation for a case build using a low-reflective acrylic front panel.
-It's possible to buy waterproof matrix displays, but they are expensive - intended for use in outdoor venues such as sports stadiums.

 ### LED Matrix Display
 The LED matrix is used because it's bright, inexpensive, readily availble and updates quickly (unlike eink).
 The system is capable of fancy graphics, see the splash screen or Pimoroni for examples.